k0T0z/tiny-language-compiler/README.md

 py tiny-language-compiler
 ```

+## Contributing

+We welcome contributions from the community.
+If you would like to contribute to this project, please follow these guidelines:

+### Pull Request Process

+1. Fork this repository.
+2. Create a new branch with a descriptive name for your feature or bug fix.
+3. Make your changes and ensure that your code follows the project's coding style and conventions.
+4. Document your changes briefly.
+5. Commit your changes and provide a clear and concise commit message.
+6. Push your changes to your forked repository.
+7. Open a Pull Request against this repository's `master` branch.

+### Questions and Feedback

+If you have questions or need further assistance, please open an issue or join our community discussion in the [Discussions]([https://github.com/your-repo/discussions](https://github.com/k0T0z/tiny-language-compiler/discussions)) section.

+Thank you for your contribution!

 ## Acknowledgements

 We would like to extend our gratitude to the Qt and Python communities for their support and for providing such powerful tools for developing GUI applications.
 We would also like to acknowledge the open-source projects and libraries that were used in the development of this project.

 ## About US

 We are a group of four students currently enrolled at Ain Shams University, Faculty of Engineering, who share a passion for solving complex problems and creating innovative solutions.
-Our team consists of a four Computer & Systems Engineering majors, providing a unique blend of skills and perspectives.
+Our team consists of four Computer & Systems Engineering majors, providing a unique blend of skills and perspectives.

 At the heart of our team is a shared commitment to hard work, collaboration, and making a difference.
 Whether we're working on a school project or a startup, we approach every challenge with enthusiasm, creativity, and a drive to succeed.